Matthew James-Bailey: Life and career

-In 2024, James-Bailey announced that he had been axed from Hollyoaks due to the show moving to a three-week episodes in September.
+In 2024, James-Bailey announced that he had been axed from Hollyoaks due to the show moving to a three-week-episode schedule in September.
 In October 2024, Ethan was killed off on his wedding day to Sienna, as he fell from a balcony after an explosive row with Sienna.
 James-Bailey spoke out on his departure and described it as "bittersweet".
 James-Bailey said "It's come to an end a lot sooner than I would have liked.
 In previous interviews, I've said that I'd happily stay at Hollyoaks forever.
 It wasn't my choice to leave, but that's just the way that the game works, unfortunately!
 It's hard to say goodbye to the fans and all of the people there that I love.
 But you have to look at it as new beginnings, take the bull by the reins, get back on and do it."

+In July 2026, it was announced that James-Bailey had joined the cast of EastEnders as DC Craig Ingram.
+Speaking about this, James-Bailey said: "Joining EastEnders has been a dream come true.
+From it being the soundtrack to my childhood, always on in the background at home, to gathering around the TV with my family every Christmas, being able to play even a small part in such an iconic piece of British television is truly surreal."
+The character first appeared in Episode 7367, broadcast on 20 July 2026.